 The webelette is much neater and compact than a cordelette (it’s more expensive to cut up for abseils though!), and should be racked by forming it up into several loops (60cm), then all tied with an overhand, with either one or both bites being clipped off to a racking SG krab.

 RACKING A DAISY CHAIN

 A daisy chain is always a pain to rack while still larks footed to your belay loop.
-Some people rap it around their waist and clip if off short back at the belay loop.
-This is neat, but has the major disadvantage that very often you’ll find you invariantly cross clip gear into it when racking, meaning it can’t be unclipped.
+Some people wrap it around their waist and clip it off short back at the belay loop.
+This is neat but has the major disadvantage that very often you’ll find you invariantly cross clip gear into it when racking, meaning it can’t be unclipped.
 A second method is to pass the daisy through your legs and clip it to the rear of your harness.
 For this technique to work well you need to make sure there is enough slack so that if you fall off you don’t end up with a nasty shock (the harness will raise up in a fall remember).
-For this reason I find having a sling dangling loose between my legs as I climb a bit of a pain.
-My favourite method (but far from ideal) is to shorted the daisy by clipping two or three loops along it’s length then clipping if off to the front racking loop on my harness.
+For this reason, I find having a sling dangling loose between my legs as I climb a bit of a pain.
+My favourite method (but far from ideal) is to shorten the daisy by clipping two or three loops along its length then clipping it off to the front racking loop on my harness.

 Like daisy chains racking aiders can be a pain, as they will always be bulky and prone to tangles.
 The best method is to take the grab loop and pass it through all the steps, clipping it back into the aider’s krab.
 This will hold all the steps together and allows you to deploy them rapidly by simply unclipping the grab loop, where all the steps will tumble down.